mohdcodez/Earth-Foods-Website/README.md

-# 🥜 Peanut Business UI Design
+# 🥜 Earth Foods UI Design

 This repository showcases a complete **UI design** for a peanut business that exports its products to retailers and businesses.
 The design is crafted to provide a **modern, user-friendly, and professional** experience for visitors and potential customers.